Learn about Genchi Genbutsu, advantages, tips, example in lean manufacturing, and technology to apply it in your organization.

 Genchi Genbutsu principle is performed to identify the root cause of the issue about substandard products being produced.
 Attending supervisors will go to the production floor and roam around the area.
 They will investigate the working environment, processes, and equipment to analyze the problem.
 They can ask around what happened and get the input of operators and check the machinery to discover what the issue might be.
 After visual check and root cause analysis, they can give an effective solution on how to prevent the production of substandard products.

-Implementing Genchi Genbutsu in lean manufacturing is easy, you just have to go in the area and see the issue for yourself, but keeping a record of the incident can be challenging especially if you are using the traditional pen and paper method.
+Implementing Genchi Genbutsu in lean manufacturing is easy, you just have to go into the area and see the issue for yourself, but keeping a record of the incident can be challenging especially if you are using the traditional pen and paper method.
 It can be cumbersome and prone to damage or loss.
-With iAuditor by SafetyCulture, an inspection app that can be used through the web or mobile platforms, you can maximize technology and ensure collaboration within the organization and maintain a secured inspection record.
+With SafetyCulture (formerly iAuditor), an inspection app that can be used through the web or mobile platforms, you can maximize technology and ensure collaboration within the organization and maintain a secured inspection record.
 You can also take advantage of the following benefits:

 Set up the organization for benchmarking and standardization.
 Use technology to improve the quality of work and implement continuous improvement in the workplace.
-Get started with iAuditor’s ready-to-use templates.
+Get started with SafetyCulture’s ready-to-use templates.

 A Genchi Genbutsu inspection template is used by the attending manager to log problem statements, observations, interviews, and recommendations.
 It helps document the information needed to further analyze the issue and give a solution to the problem.
 This would help managers in evaluating the issue especially when it happens again in the future.